 We have incurred significant losses since our inception.
-Our net loss for the three months ended March 31, 2022 was \$51.9 million and for the year ended December 31, 2021 was \$165.2 million.
-As of March 31, 2022, our accumulated deficit was approximately \$405.6 million.
+Our net loss for the years ended December 31, 2022, 2021, and 2020 was \$221.1 million, \$165.2 million, and \$81.4 million, respectively.
+As of December 31, 2022, our accumulated deficit was approximately \$574.8 million.
 We expect to continue to incur losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates, prepare for and begin to commercialize any approved product candidates and add infrastructure and personnel to support our product development efforts and operations as a public company.
+Historically we have financed our operations primarily through the sale of equity and debt securities as well as funding received from our collaboration partners.
+We do not generate any revenue from product sales and our product candidates will require substantial additional investment before they may provide us with any revenue, if ever.

 The net losses and negative cash flows incurred to date, together with expected future losses, have had, and likely will continue to have, an adverse effect on our shareholders' deficit and working capital.
 The amount of future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.
 The net losses we incur may fluctuate significantly from quarter-to-quarter such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.